anteok/task-tracker-clean-architecture/README.md

 - it has a determined status (in_backlog, prioritized, in_work, in_review, done)
 - it has a creation time
 - it has a status update time (it is equal to creation time in the moment of creation)
-- first iteration means that task has only one assignee (you)

 ## Business cases
 The tracker must offer some useful functions: